MattiaPandolfoVR/MetaPhage/README.md

 - `standard` (default) use phigaro 2.3.0.

-- `custom` use vConTACT2 using your custom config file.
+- `custom` use phigaro using your custom config file.
 With this modality you have to specify also `--file_figaro_config`, which is the path to the .yml config file containing yout custom parameters to run the miner.

 ### `--skip_virsorter`

-(Boolean) Specify whether to perform the phage mining with VirSorter or not.
+(Boolean) Specify whether to skip the phage mining with VirSorter or not.
 Default is `false`.

 ### `--mod_virsorter`